devDaniel0330/Real-Estate-Fractionalization-dApp/README.md

 https://github.com/joshnh/Git-Commands

 ## How to Run
-- open XAMPP, run MySQL and click Admin, will open the browser and bring you to phpmyadmin, then import real_estate_dapp.sql
+- open XAMPP, run Apache and MySQL, then click Admin beside MySQL, it will open the browser and bring you to phpmyadmin, then import real_estate_dapp.sql
 - make sure youre in backend/ folder and your XAMPP is running, then in console, run `nodemon`
 - make sure youre in client/ folder, then in another console, run `npm start`